marczz/unix_memo/source/devices.rst

 `/dev` entry also used symlinks to find device by *label*, *id*, or *uuid*, you may need to use also the option  ``--dereference`` (``-L``).

-:man:`file` give you how the type of boot sector of device, the type of partition, it can detect also the physical volumes of *LVM* and their *UUID*.
+:man:`file -s <file>` give dor a  device the type of boot sector, for a partition the file system type or  *LVM*  physical volumes and the *UUID*.
 ::

     $ sudo file -s /dev/dm-*